Syncronize Revit to Blender. Seamlessly.

 Blender should be useful throughout the project, not just at the end.

-Most teams only bring Blender in at milestones and handoffs, because model updates wipe out everything they built there.
+Most teams only bring Blender in at milestones and handoffs, because model updates are time-consuming and disrupt the workflow.

 It starts well: you export, set up the scene, get things looking right.
 Then the model changes.
 You re-export, re-import, and repair from scratch.
-Lights, materials, custom objects: all gone.
-After that happens once or twice, Blender gets pushed to the final stage, after the design is settled.
+Materials, custom edits, mapping: all gone.
+Blender gets pushed to the final presentation stage, after the design is already settled.
 BlenderSync breaks that pattern.
-Updates come in cleanly, your scene work stays intact, and Blender stays part of the process the whole way through.
+Updates come through cleanly, your scene work stays intact, and Blender stays part of the process from concept design to final presentations.

 Sync.
 Build.
 Rinse.
 Repeat.

-Link your Revit project, build your scene in Blender, and bring in updates without starting over.
+Pick a view in Revit, build on it in Blender, and bring in updates without starting over.

 Pick a view in Revit and link it